Arthur Tansley: Major contributions

 Tansley's interest in teaching led to the production of the Elements of Plant Ecology in 1922, which was followed by Practical Plant Ecology in 1923 and Aims and methods in the study of vegetation in 1926, coauthored with Thomas Ford Chipp.
 The last book, edited for the British Empire Vegetation Committee, was extremely influential not just in defining ecological methods but in highlighting the need for a complete inventory of the empire's "vegetational assets".
 With this information, it would be possible to efficiently manage the vast natural resources of the empire.
 Tansley's most comprehensive work, The British Islands and Their Vegetation was published in 1939.
 Volume 2 was published in 1949.
 In recognition of this achievement, he was awarded the Linnean Medal in 1941.

 During the Second World War Tansley became committed to conservation, and this continued through post-war reconstruction.
 He chaired a committee of the BES that formulated a policy on nature reserves and led to the formation of the Nature Conservancy, which he also chaired.
 Tansley's conservation work was the basis cited for his knighthood in 1950.

 Tansley was introduced to psychology by a former student, Bernard Hart, who worked as a doctor in mental hospitals near London.
 While working for the Ministry of Munitions during the First World War, he had a dream which was described as "one of the major turning points in his life" – from this dream came Tansley's interest in Freud and psychoanalysis.
 In 1920 he published The New Psychology and its Relation to Life, one of the first books that attempted to introduce the ideas of Freud and Carl Jung to a general audience.
 The book was a bestseller, selling 10,000 copies in the United Kingdom and 4,000 in the United States.
 In 1922 Tansley spent three months with Freud, and the following year he moved his family to Vienna for a year.
 Although he later returned to botanical pursuits, Tansley remained in contact with Freud and wrote his obituary.
 Research by Peder Anker has suggested a close theoretical relationship between Tansley's ecology and his psychology.

 Personal life

 In 1903 Tansley married Edith Chick, a former student with whom he coauthored two papers.
-They had three daughters–Katharine, Margaret and Helen.
+They had three daughters–Katharine, Margaret Tomlinson and Helen.
 Lady Edith Tansley died in 1970, at age 100.